DanesZalor/MachineCodeSimulator/Assembler/README.md

 for `SHL` and `SHR`, when used in a nomadic ALU instruction, is basically shifted by 1 position.

 ## 3. Preprocessor Directives
+*During this phase, it is assumed that the code is already syntactically correct*

 The assembly code will be reduced to smaller bits for optimization
 1. The comments will be removed
 2. the JXXX instructions are translated to their corresponding alias derivations